php-fig/fig-standards/bylaws/003-membership.md

 post until such a time as they resign, are removed by a vote of no confidence or until the following January.

-At all times there should be at one or more FIG secretary from the previous term standing for re-election.
+At all times there should be at least one FIG secretary from the previous term standing for re-election.

 On the last Sunday in January the term finishes for existing secretaries and the